 Thank you for joining me as we share ideas about living well and spending less.

-So many of us find ourselves stressing about financial insecurity and wondering how we can simply get by in a world where the answer to every financial problem is “more.”
-The home renovations will cost more money.
-I can improve my family life if I have more money.
-My job would be tolerable if I made more money.
-I will be respected if I can show that I have more money.
+So many of us find ourselves stressing about financial insecurity and wondering how we can get by in a world where the answer to every financial problem is “more.”
+The home renovations will cost more.
+I can improve my family life if I have more.
+My job would be tolerable if I made more.
+I will be respected if I can show that I have more.
+We often fail to consider that we could be living well and spending less.

 I offer that for many of us this anxiety is unnecessary.
-For most of us, learning to live well on less money will alleviate the insecurity that makes us obsessed with “more.”
-We may even find that the alleviation of our anxieties is the “more” that we have been looking for.
+For many of us, thinking about living well and spending less will alleviate the insecurity that makes us obsessed with “more.”
+We may even find that the alleviation of our anxieties is the “more” that we have been seeking.

-The person who learns live well while spending less money might be just as happy or unhappy as they would have been spending more, but at least they won’t have financial anxiety contributing to their woes.
+The person who learns living well and spending less might be just as happy or unhappy as they would have been spending more, but at least they won’t have financial anxiety contributing to their woes.

 Related post: The Tao of Cheap: What Taoism Teaches about Money